AScozzari/W3suitever1/replit.md

 # Overview

-W3 Suite is a multi-tenant enterprise platform that centralizes business management with integrated CRM, POS, Warehouse, Analytics, HR, CMS, and Bidding modules within a monorepo.
-It features a distinct WindTre glassmorphism design, robust security via OAuth2/OIDC with MFA, and PostgreSQL with Row Level Security (RLS) for tenant isolation.
-The platform includes the Brand Interface HQ system for centralized control and cross-tenant management, providing a scalable, secure solution for diverse business needs.
+W3 Suite is a multi-tenant enterprise platform designed for comprehensive business management, integrating modules like CRM, POS, Warehouse, Analytics, HR, CMS, and Bidding.
+Built as a monorepo, it features a unique WindTre glassmorphism design, robust OAuth2/OIDC security with MFA, and PostgreSQL with Row Level Security (RLS) for stringent tenant isolation.
+The platform includes a Brand Interface HQ system for centralized control and cross-tenant management, aiming to provide a scalable, secure, and complete solution for diverse business needs.

 # User Preferences